emichael/dslabs/labs/lab3-paxos/README.md

 some of the replicas are unavailable, or have unreliable network connections, or even if subsets of the replicas are isolated in their own network partitions.
 As long as Paxos can assemble a majority of replicas, it can process client operations.
-Replicas that were not in the majority can catch up later by asking Paxos for operations that they missed.
+Replicas that were not in the majority can catch up later, getting the operations that they missed.

 ## Overview